 After finally seeing the Burnt 2.0 Royal Flush back in stock, I had quickly purchased two of them and was promised delivery within 15 days.
 When 3 weeks passed with no shipping notice I started to get nervous as ice fishing season was approaching fast.
 I sent an inquiring email and was told they were out of stock before my order was fulfilled.

 Another 2 weeks went by and still nothing.
 I sent one more email and was reassured that the rods would be sent within a few days and arrive shortly thereafter.
 We finally received the rods a full 6 weeks after paying for them.

 The packaging was not very well done and there was extensive damage to it.
 How much of this was due to Frostbite versus the shipping company is hard to say.
 Either way, how a company packages their items ultimately falls on them.

 Each rod was placed in a plastic sleeve and shipped individually in a stiff cardboard tube.
 However, the ends were sealed using only a single piece of packing tape that left a wide gap were the rod could have slipped out.
-They should use a plastic cap instead of just tape.
-One tube even arrived crushed and torn near the middle with a rough tape job to repair it.
-Again, probably not Frostbite’s fault.
-Yet, they may need to adjust how they package rods if this is a common complaint.
+By some miracle, neither rod appeared damaged after close inspection.

 Here’s what we thought at first glance: